tim-montmorency/compendium/docs/582-312–video2/exerices_ai/02_creer_personnage_differents_angles.md

 A young woman with slightly wavy, short auburn hair.
 She has a gentle face with delicate features, blue eyes, a diaphanous complexion, and rosy cheeks.
 Her expression is calm and serene, and she is simply dressed in a dark top.
+Behind her the background is bleu.